Laura-fr/Emoji-Search-react/README.md

 ## Features

-- Search an emoji with the search bar
+- Find an emoji with the search bar

 ## Commands